AVSystem/Anjay/README.md

 ## Supported features

-This version includes full support for OMA LwM2M TS 1.1 features.
+This version includes full support for OMA LwM2M TS 1.1 and most of LwM2M 1.2 features.
 Some features, such as support for EST, SMS binding or HSM's are [available commercially](#commercial-support).

 - LwM2M Bootstrap Interface:
     - Request